A Powerful Legacy

 “Airmen and Guardians are going out on tours of duty, coming back, and redeploying.
 These cycles are tremendous stressors on Airmen, Guardians, and their families.
 Anything can go wrong.

-The Air Force Aid Society is the official charity of the U.S. Air Force and U.S. Space Force.
+The Air Force Aid Society (AFAS) is an official charity of the U.S. Air Force and U.S. Space Force.
 The Society has been meeting the unique needs of Airmen, Guardians, and their families since 1942.
-AFAS works to support and enhance the USAF and USSF missions by providing emergency financial assistance, educational support and community programs.
-Last year alone, AFAS provided nearly $13.5 million in direct support.
+AFAS works to support and enhance the U.S. Air Force and U.S. Space Force missions by providing emergency financial assistance, educational support and on-base community programs to Air Force and Space Force families worldwide.
+In 2022, AFAS provided nearly $12.5 million in direct support to Airmen, Guardians, and their families.
 Visit afas.org to learn more.